Kristen Wiig Hilariously Butchers Hallelujah While Singing With James Corden

 "Forget it!
 Forget the whole song and dance," he said.
 "It doesn't matter, OK?
 I do not know who will bring about world peace.
 But, right now, it won't be us."

-Wiig convinced Corden to give the song another go, telling him, "Don't let Isis win."
+Wiig convinced Corden to give the song another go, telling him, "Don't let ISIS win."

 Terence Patrick ©2017 CBS Broadcasting, Inc. All Rights Reserved